 We tend to assume the air we breathe indoors is safe, yet indoor air quality is frequently worse than outdoors due to high confinement and a variety of indoor sources.

 We are calling on interested participants to help determine sources of air pollution both indoors and out.
-Use the AirVisual Node to discover factors that influence air quality (both PM2.5 and CO2) and then download the data from the device to validate your conclusions.
+Use the IQAir AirVisual Pro to discover factors that influence air quality (both PM2.5 and CO2) and then download the data from the device to validate your conclusions.

-Scientific findings will be published on our website, airvisual.com, (with credit to you) in order to grow awareness of air pollution sources in the home, office, classroom, car and beyond.
+Scientific findings can be published on our website, airvisual.com, (with credit to you) in order to grow awareness of air pollution sources in the home, office, classroom, car and beyond.

 You can also choose to make your air quality monitor a public outdoor station, contributing your community’s readings to the global air pollution map (airvisual.com/world), helping fill the gaps between government air quality data.